Brendon Boone

 Norman Brendon Boone Jr. is an American actor and writer.

-Early years
+Early life and education

-Born in Meridian, Mississippi, Boone is the son of Rev. Norman Boone and Leola Speed Boone.
+Born in Meridian, Mississippi, on 26 February 1938.
+Boone is the son of Rev. Norman Boone and Leola Speed Boone.
 His father was a pastor in the United Methodist Church.
 Boone was a student at Columbia High School before he graduated from the University of Southern Mississippi.
 He also had dramatic training at Rollins College for a year.

 Career

 On television, Boone portrayed Chief on Garrison's Gorillas and Roman Bedford on Rawhide.
 He also appeared on other programs, including Gunsmoke; The Red Skelton Show; Bonanza; Gomer Pyle, U.S.M.C.; The Virginian, and other series.
 He also won a four-day trip to Italy on an episode of The Dating Game.
 Films in which he appeared include The Big Game (1972), Death Race (1973), and The Hanged Man (1974).
 On stage, he portrayed Tommy in Tenderloin in Oceanside, California.

 Boone wrote a novel, Preacher and Co, and its accompanying screenplay, with a plot focusing on "love, brotherhood, loyalty and redemption".